Past COE Hall of Fame Honorees

 Dr. Eugene Hughes

 Dr. Eugene Hughes earned degrees in mathematics, including a BS from Chadron State College, an MS from Kansas State University, and a PhD from George Peabody College of Vanderbilt University.
 Dr. Hughes was NAU’s 12th president, serving from 1979 to 1993.
 He led an initiative that resulted in the formal establishment of NAU’s Center for Excellence in Education (CEE), and engaged faculty, educators, politicians, and policy makers in re-conceptualizing the education of school professionals with an overarching commitment to student-centeredness.
-As a part of the CEE, he implemented the award of an Honorary Doctorate to the Arizona Teacher of the Year and helped establish field sites on the campuses of Arizona’s community colleges.
+As part of the CEE, he implemented the award of an Honorary Doctorate to the Arizona Teacher of the Year and helped establish field sites on the campuses of Arizona’s community colleges.

 Dr. Margaret Ann Hughes

 Dr. Margaret Ann Hughes earned her doctorate from Northern Arizona University in Educational Administration in 1981.
-Her legacy at NAU is substantial, which includes directing new initiatives in admissions and new student programs.
+Her legacy at NAU is substantial, including directing new initiatives in admissions and new student programs.
 Dr. Hughes used innovative approaches for outreach to prospective students and their families.
 She engaged and trained current students to take on leadership roles in new-student recruitment.
 Under her leadership, enrollment at NAU, both in Flagstaff and statewide, increased substantially.
 Dr. Hughes later taught in the NAU Center for Excellence in Education (today known as the College of Education) where she was lovingly known as “Dr. Mom” and was valued as a supportive and knowledgeable professional in her field.

 Dr. Joseph Shepard